hyperledger/caliper/docs/vNext/Fabric_Configuration_New.md

 <details><summary markdown="span">__organizations__
 </summary>
  _Required.
 Non-empty object._ <br>
 Contains information about 1 or more organizations that will be used when running a workload.
-Even in a multi-organization fabric network, workloads would usually only be run from a single organization so it would be common to only see 1 organization defined.
+Even in a multi-organization Fabric network, workloads would usually only be run from a single organization so it would be common to only see 1 organization defined.
 However it does support defining multiple organizations for which a workload can explicitly declare which organization to use.
 The first Organization in the network configuration will be the default organization if no explicit organization is requested.

 ```yaml
 organizations: